-This course is the first half of an introduction to Latin morphology and syntax.
-Latin 506 will acquaint you with the majority of Latin adjective, noun, and verb forms and basic syntax.
+This course is the second half of an introduction to Latin morphology and syntax.
+Latin 507 will acquaint you with the remaining Latin adjective, noun, and verb forms and complex syntax (Wheelock chapters 26-40).
 As well, through the reading of Latin sentences and extended narratives students will become acquainted with some elements of Roman culture.
+Further, selections from Caesar's De Bello Gallico will serve as a first introduction to Latin prose reading.
 This course will put emphasis on correct Latin pronunciation and comprehension of spoken Latin.
-Upon completion of the course: